 Cribl LogStream uses a set of internal fields to assist in handling of data.
 These "meta" fields are not part of an event, but they are accessible, and functions can use them to make processing decisions.

-- \\inputId
+- inputId

-- \\srcIpPort
+- srcIpPort

-- \\channel
+- channel

-- Updated 28 days ago

 Cribl LogStream supports receiving data records from a Kafka cluster.